patrickwernke/ABM/README.md

 Required packages:
 DONT USE PIP IN THIS DIRECTORY!
 Because the mesa package is already included in these files, a bug in mac and ubuntu (as far as we know), completely breaks your pip!
-Repairing this issue is a pain, so please just pip install in home directory...
+Repairing this issue is a pain, so please just pip install while in home directory...
-$ pip install SAlib pandas tqdm
+$ pip install SAlib pandas tqdm joblib tornado

 DuckModel.py: